-During a medication round, you might need to record different actions for each med.
+During a medication round, you might need to record different actions for each medication.
 For example, you might skip a dose or record its administration later.
 We’ll go over various scenarios to help you do this.

 - Type your own comment or click Comment Quick Select to add an automatic comment.